dbarzin/deming/docs/index.md

 With its intuitive user interface, the ability to define new controls and its ISO 27001:2022 compatibility, it offers CISOs great flexibility to adapt the application to their specific needs.

+### What is not Deming? <a name="notDeming"></a>

+Deming is not a miracle solution that performs risk analysis, imports all existing standards, automatically manages your documentation, provides default procedures or uses artificial intelligence autonomously...

+But :

+- it's not in the cloud ;

+- you don't need 5 days' training to use it ;

+- you are not contacted by a consultancy firm and

+- it's free.

 ### Why control?

 To manage the security of the information system, it is necessary to put in place a set of security measures and regularly check that these measures are effective and efficient.
 These regular checks make it possible to guarantee that the security measures put in place achieve their security objectives.